Jaron Ennis: Professional career

+Early career

 Ennis made his professional debut on April 30, 2016, defeating Cory Muldrew via first-round knockout (KO) at the Dixie Center in St. George, Utah.
 He fought a further seven times in 2016, scoring four consecutive stoppage wins over Luis Ramos in May; Deshawn Debose in June; Tavorus Teague in July; and Matt Murphy in August.
 Ennis went the distance for the first time in September, defeating Eddie Diaz by unanimous decision (UD) in a scheduled four-round bout.
 He saw out the year with two more stoppage wins over Chris Alexander in November and Marcus Beckford in December.

 He began 2017 with a first-round KO victory over Elvin Perez in January, followed by the second decision win of his career; a UD against James Winchester in March.
 Ennis had a further seven fights in 2017, winning all seven by stoppage; Eduardo Flores in May; Wilfredo Acuña and Robert Hill in June; Ricardo Cano in August; Lionel Jiménez in September; Ayi Bruce in October; and George Sosa in December.

+Across the following 3 years, Ennis would go on to accumulate 9 more victories.
+All 9 of those said victories coming within the distance.

+He took on and defeated fighters Gustavo Garibay, Samuel Amoako, Mike Arnaoutis, Armando Alvarez, and Raymond Serrano in the year 2018.

+Throughout the year 2019, he fought and felled fighters Franklin Mamani in August and Damian Fernandez in October.

+And in 2020, he easily dispatched Bakhtiyar Eyubov in January and Juan Carlos Abreu in September.

+Ennis had one last fight in 2020 and it was up against former IBO welterweight champion South-African boxer Chris "The Heat" van Heerden.
+Their scheduled 12-round bout took place on 19 December at the Mohegan Sun Arena, Montville, Connecticut, U.S. and it was for the then-vacant IBO welterweight title.

+Despite the early action in the first round seemingly entailing another knockout victory for the Philly-native, an accidental clash of heads opened a terrible gash on the forehead of Van Heerden which made him bleed profusely.
+Seeing the cut was severe, the referee stepped in and waved off the fight which consequently resulted in it being considered a No-Contest.